dfed/SafeDI/README.md

 ### Creating the root of your dependency tree

-SafeDI automatically finds the root(s) of your dependency tree, and creates an extension on each root that contains a `public init()` method that instantiates the dependency tree.
+SafeDI automatically finds the root(s) of your dependency tree, and creates an extension on each root that contains a `public init()` function that instantiates the dependency tree.

 An `@Instantiable` type qualifies as the root of a dependency tree if and only if: